swiftlang/swift-evolution/proposals/0405-string-validating-initializers.md

 #### Improve input-repairing initialization

-There is only one initializer in the standard library for input-repairing initilization, and it suffers from a discoverability issue.
+There is only one initializer in the standard library for input-repairing initialization, and it suffers from a discoverability issue.
 We can add a more discoverable version specifically for the UTF-8 encoding, similarly to one of the additions proposed here.

 #### Add normalization options